Static horizons in cosmology: The case of constant equation of state

 So we either have $\gamma^2=1$ or $2\frac{\dot{h}}{h}=\frac{\dot{\gamma}}{\gamma}$.

 The second possibility requires $h^2=c(r)\gamma(t)$.
 Using \eqref{first} again we find $c(r)=\frac{l_s}{r}$ where $l_s$ is a constant length and the metric takes the form

-which is the Schwarzschild white hole metric in Painlevé-Gullstrand coordinates (This is evident by changing $t$ to $t'$ such that $dt'=\sqrt{\gamma(t)}dt$).
-Therefore, in order to find a cosmological white hole metric, our preference will be $\gamma(t)=1$ in what follows.
+which corresponds to the Schwarzschild white hole metric written in Painlevé–Gullstrand coordinates (as can be seen by introducing a new time coordinate $t'$, defined by $dt'=\sqrt{\gamma(t)}dt$).
+Therefore, in constructing a cosmological white hole metric, we shall henceforth set $\gamma(t)=1$.

 Assuming $\gamma(t)=1$, we have from the $G^0_0$ component of Einstein equations and \eqref{equ}

 Considering the $G^\theta_\theta$ component we find

 where we used the $G^r_r$ component as well.
 In the following, we consider the case of $\omega=0$ and $\omega\neq 0$ separately.